cbonnalie/tcss460-client/README.md

 - Mark
     - Worked on and cleaned change password form, tested and added functionallity.
 - Noah
     - Created and designed page UI for book delete.

+## Beta Sprint III

+### Contribution

+- Christian

+- Kaleb

+- Mark

+- Noah
+    - Worked on deletion for books functionality.
+Tested on both the deletion of ISBN and range of years.
+Testing witnessed by Mark.